raspberry-pi-ip-estatica

 raspberry-pi-ip-estatica-resultado

-And we have the static IP configuration.
-In the next posts, we will see how to configure remote access via SSH or VNC for which it will be very convenient (can you guess what?) to have a static IP set up on the Raspberry Pi.
-Until the next post!
+And now we have the static IP configuration.
+In the next posts, we will see how to configure remote access via SSH or VNC, for which it will be very convenient (can you guess what?) to have a static IP configured on the Raspberry Pi.
+See you in the next post!